usc-isi-i2/dig-etl-engine/README.md

 # Advanced operations

-If some of the docker images in docker-compose file are updated, run the following command first.
+- If some of the docker images (which tagged `latest`) in docker-compose file are updated, run `docker-compose pull <service name>` first.

-    docker-compose pull <service name>

-Defaultly, 4 process of ETK will run, if you want to run multi ETK processes, please refer to `./mydig-webservice/config_docker.py`, set the value of `etl.number_of_workers` (less or equal to the value of`input_partitions` in `config_docker_sandbox.py`) and restart docker-compose.
+- The `NUM_ETK_PROCESSES` should less or equal to the value of`input_partitions` in `config_docker_sandbox.py`.

-The data in kafka queue will be cleaned after two days.
+- The data in kafka queue will be cleaned after two days.

+- If you want to run your own ETK config, name this file to `custom_etk_config.json` and put it in `DIG_PROJECTS_DIR_PATH/<project_name>/working_dir/`.
+Your `DIG_PROJECTS_DIR_PATH` will be mapped to `/shared_data/projects` in docker, so make sure all the paths you used in config is start with this prefix.

+- If you want to clean up all ElasticSearch data, remove `.es` directory in your `DIG_PROJECTS_DIR_PATH`.

+- If you want to clean up all Landmark Tool's database data, remove `.landmark` directory in your `DIG_PROJECTS_DIR_PATH`.
+But this will make published rules untraceable.

-On Linux, if logstash is not up, do `chmod 666 logstash/sandbox/settings/logstash.yml`.
+- On Linux, if logstash is not up, do `chmod 666 logstash/sandbox/settings/logstash.yml`.

+- On Linux, If you can not access docker network from host machine: 1. stop docker containers 2. do `docker network ls` to find out id of `dig_net` and find this id in `ifconfig`, do `ifconfig <interface id> down` to delete this network interface and restart docker service.

+- On Linux, if DNS does not work correctly in `dig_net`, please refer to [this post](https://serverfault.com/questions/642981/docker-containers-cant-resolve-dns-on-ubuntu-14-04-desktop-host).

 ## Manager's endpoints